Date of Birth: 27-04-1972

 - Scientific Advisory Committee (SAC) member of CCRUM (Center Council of Research for Unani Medicine), Ministry of AYUSH, Govt of India.

-- Chairman for Nanobiology subject of MTech Nanotechnology, College of Engineering, Bharati Vidyapeeth University, Pune
+- Chairman for Nanobiology subject of MTech Nanotechnology, College of Engineering, Bharati Vidyapeeth (Deemed to be University), Pune

 - Reviewer for many peer reviewed journals